Behaviourism vs Constructivism: A Teacher's Guide to Two Big Ideas in EducationBehaviourism vs constructivism comparison in a primary school classroom

 Constructivism values open-ended assessment of thinking and problem-solving.
 You observe how children approach novel problems they've never seen before.
 Can they apply addition strategies to a new context?
 Can they explain why their method works?
 Can they justify their thinking to peers?
 These assessments are richer but harder to standardise and compare.
 There's more room for interpretation.
 A child's explanation of why 2 + 5 = 5 + 2 might be wonderfully creative and mathematically sound, but it doesn't fit into a simple right/wrong binary.

-Behaviourism in Practice: When It Works Best
+Behaviourism in Practise: When It Works Best

 It works brilliantly for establishing routines and behaviour.
 You want children to hang their coats on entry, line up quietly, and put hands up before speaking.
 These are habits you want automatic.
 Behaviourist methods are efficient here.
 You model the behaviour, praise children who do it correctly, and after a few weeks it becomes the default.
 Trying to help children "discover" why lining up matters through investigation is wasteful.
 You just need the behaviour established so learning time isn't disrupted.

 It works for foundational skills that require automaticity.
 Number bonds, phonetically regular words, basic facts, times tables, spelling patterns.
 These form the bedrock on which more complex thinking rests.
 A child who has to consciously decode every letter in "that" can't pay attention to meaning.
-Practice, feedback, and repetition until the skill is automatic, is behaviourism at its most useful.
+Practise, feedback, and repetition until the skill is automatic, is behaviourism at its most useful.
 The National Curriculum's emphasis on phonics (particularly for EYFS and Key Stage 1) reflects this.
 Pavlov's work on habit formation has more explanatory power here than Piaget's.

 It works for behaviour management and discipline.
 If a child is unsafe or showing challenging behaviour, behaviourist strategies are direct and effective.
 You don't pause to help them "construct meaning about why hitting is wrong."
 You remove the reinforcement (if the behaviour is attention-seeking), or apply a consequence (time out, loss of privilege), and the behaviour typically stops.
 Constructivism would suggest exploring why they're hitting, and that has value for deeper change.
 But sometimes you need the behaviour stopped now.